-Patients in low-income countries are more likely to develop an infection after surgery due to drug-resistant bacteria, reveals a new study.
+Patients in low-income countries who had surgery are more likely to develop an infection, as they do not respond to antibiotics due to drug-resistant bacteria.

 Infection at the site of a surgical wound is a complication that prolongs recovery times for patients and can be fatal.
 Until now, the extent of the problem in low income countries was unknown.